 Have you ever kicked a ball as hard as you could?
 How far did it go?
 Can you imagine it flying over a couple of houses?
 That’s what happens every year in American football.
 The game uses a funny-looking, pointy brown ball, which players have to bring to the other end of the field by throwing it or running with it.
 If they make it to the end zone, they score a “touchdown,” for 6 points.
 But if the team with the ball thinks they can’t make it, they can try to kick the ball between 2 yellow bars and over the bar holding them up.
-The other team tries to block the kick, but if the kicker can get the ball over their arms and through that U shape, his team scores 3 points for a “field goal.
+If the kicker can get the ball through that U shape, his team scores 3 points for a “field goal.”
 So from how far away can the kicker kick the ball through those bars?
 That’s where the math comes in!

 Wee ones: If the kicker kicks the ball through, then misses on the 2nd try, then makes the 3rd try, then misses the 4th…what do you guess happens on the 5th try?